yauyuuue-commits/apple-music-mcp/README.md

 | `list_playlists` | List all user playlists |
 | `search_tracks` | Search library + Apple Music catalog |
 | `search_and_add` | Find a track and add it to a playlist in one call |

+## How It Works

+The server bridges your AI assistant to Apple Music through three layers:

+**AppleScript → Music.app** — All playback control and playlist operations go through macOS's native AppleScript interface.
+The server sends commands to Music.app directly — no Apple Music API keys, no web auth, no token management.
+If Music.app can do it, this server can do it.

+**Lyrics: LRCLIB → NetEase fallback** — When your AI asks for lyrics, the server tries [LRCLIB](https://lrclib.net) first (strong English coverage), then falls back to [NetEase Cloud Music](https://music.163.com) for Chinese and Asian-language songs.
+Both are free, no API keys required.
+Results are time-synced and returned with the current playback position so your AI knows which line is playing now.

+**Architecture** — The design was informed by [netease-cloud-music-mcp](https://github.com/luuu-h/netease-music-mcp)'s approach to lyrics retrieval.
+We extended it with Apple Music's native AppleScript integration and a dual-source lyrics fallback for broader language coverage.

 ## Requirements